lcrespom/angular-user-management/README.md

 - `src/app/components`: this directory contains reusable components.

   - `new-user-form`: the form presented when clicking on the **New User** route.
+This form validates the userName and passwords (minimum and maximum lengths), and also checks that the two passwords are identical.
   - `edit-user-form`: the form presented when clicking on the **Edit** button of a user in the user table.
+This form does not let the end user update the password.
   - `label-input-val`: forms fields have common behaviors that can be abstracted to a reusable component.
 This component displays the combination of a label, an input field and the field validation error messages, if present.
 When using this component, the